betterscientificsoftware/bssw.io/Articles/Blog/2020-05-lazy-approach.md

 development time is spent on solving the problem that motivated the development.

-The. lazy refactoring approach depends on adhering to certain minimal code standards to ensure that prototypes can be generalized with reasonable effort once their reuse potential has been identified.
+The lazy refactoring approach depends on adhering to certain minimal code standards to ensure that prototypes can be generalized with reasonable effort once their reuse potential has been identified.
 Specifically, prototype code should do the followig: